caloni/journal/journal.md

 What’s more, there was a strong temperance movement that resulted in approximately a third of homes abstaining totally from alcohol.
 Beer was frequently consumed, but it’s estimated that the alcohol content was probably only 1 or 2 percent in the home and about 2 to 3 percent at pubs, which is much lower than today’s average of 5 percent.

-We’ve known since at least the ’70s that stress within forty-eight hours of slaughter causes glucocorticoids to infiltrate the meat, lowering its pH (makes it more acidic) and making it less tender.29 However, whether slaughter stress or chronic stress from the factory farm environment has an impact on the nutritional content of beef hasn’t been investigated.
+We’ve known since at least the ’70s that stress within forty-eight hours of slaughter causes glucocorticoids to infiltrate the meat, lowering its pH (makes it more acidic) and making it less tender.
+However, whether slaughter stress or chronic stress from the factory farm environment has an impact on the nutritional content of beef hasn’t been investigated.

 Although animal products contain the richest sources of most micronutrients required by humans, there are some vitamins and minerals that are best found in plants—for example, vitamins folate, C, E, and betaine.
 In the mineral category, plants provide greater quantities of magnesium, potassium, selenium, and manganese than most animal sources.

 Nuts and seeds are an excellent source of minerals, including magnesium, manganese, copper, selenium, and zinc.
 But relying only on nuts as your primary source of these minerals can have a few downsides.
 Most nuts are high in omega-6 fats, which are already found in excess in many of our diets and compete for absorption of anti-inflammatory omega-3s.
-We do need some omega-6 fats for health, but most of us are already eating too much, so adding an additional source of omega-6 may not be ideal.5 They also contain antinutrients (see the next section).
+We do need some omega-6 fats for health, but most of us are already eating too much, so adding an additional source of omega-6 may not be ideal.
+They also contain antinutrients (see the next section).

 Although plants contain calcium, bioavailability of calcium from food can vary greatly.
 Even soybeans, which are considered “high” in calcium, are only 30–40 percent bioavailable.
 Soy milk, which is frequently used as an alternative to cow’s milk, is fortified with calcium, increasing the bioavailability to 75 percent.
-Although many of these plant foods do contain calcium, the amount absorbed is quite low.6 Nonheme iron comes from plant sources and is not as well absorbed as iron from animal protein, as it is not bound to any protein.
+Although many of these plant foods do contain calcium, the amount absorbed is quite low.
+Nonheme iron comes from plant sources and is not as well absorbed as iron from animal protein, as it is not bound to any protein.
 Iron absorption from plants is low, at about 5–12 percent.

 Plant foods like seaweed contain B12 analogs and not the true form of B12.
 These analogs actually increase your need for the true form of B12.